-(1) In the event a final order directing a landowner or an operator to make reasonable efforts to repair damage or correct an unsatisfactory condition issued under ORS 527.680(2)(b) has not been complied with within the time specified by the order, the State Forester may issue an additional order that prohibits the landowner or operator from conducting any new operations on any forestland in Oregon until: (a) The repairs are completed or the unsatisfactory condition is corrected to the satisfaction of the State Forester; or
+(2) If a final order directing a landowner or an operator to make reasonable efforts to repair damage or correct an unsatisfactory condition issued under ORS 527.680(2)(b) has not been complied with within the time specified by the order, the State Forester may issue an additional order that prohibits the landowner or operator from conducting any new operations on any forestland in Oregon until:

-(b) The order to prohibit conducting new operations has been revoked or modified following an appeal under the procedures of ORS 527.700.

-(2) In the event a final order issued to a landowner or an operator under ORS 527.687 imposing civil penalties has not been complied with within the time specified by the order, the State Forester may issue an additional order that prohibits the landowner or operator from conducting any new operations on any forestland in Oregon until:

-(a) The civil penalty payment is received by the State Forester; or

-(b) The order to prohibit conducting new operations has been revoked or modified following an appeal under the procedures of ORS 527.700.

-(3) The intent of an order issued under the provisions of section (1) or section (2) prohibiting a landowner or operator from conducting new operations is to compel timely compliance by the operator with either an order to repair damage or correct an unsatisfactory condition or a final order requiring payment of a civil penalty.
-Such orders may be issued in addition to any other remedy available to the State Forester under statute or rule to compel compliance.
-Such orders may be issued when, in the opinion of the State Forester, the other available remedies would likely be less effective in compelling compliance in a timely manner.

-(4) For the purpose of this rule, "new operation" means any operation requiring notification to the State Forester under the provisions of OAR 629-605-0140 and 629-605-0150 where either such notification has not been received by the State Forester, or, if a notification has been received, operation activity has not commenced prior to an order prohibiting new operations being issued under sections (1) or (2) of this rule to the landowner or operator.
+- (a) The repairs are completed or the unsatisfactory condition is corrected to the satisfaction of the State Forester; or - (b) The order to prohibit conducting new operations has been revoked or modified following an appeal under the procedures of ORS 527.700. - (3) If a final order issued to a landowner or an operator under ORS 527.687 imposing civil penalties has not been complied with within the time specified by the order, the State Forester may issue an additional order that prohibits the landowner or operator from conducting any new operations on any forestland in Oregon until: - (a) The civil penalty payment is received by the State Forester; - (b) The order to prohibit conducting new operations has been revoked or modified following an appeal under the procedures of ORS 527,700 - (4) The intent of an order issued under the provisions of section (2) or section (3) prohibiting a landowner or operator from conducting new operations is to compel timely compliance by the operator with either an order to repair damage or correct an unsatisfactory condition or a final order requiring payment of a civil penalty.
+Orders may be issued in addition to any other remedy available to the State Forester under statute or rule to compel compliance.
+Orders may be issued when, in the opinion of the State Forester, the other available remedies would likely be less effective in compelling compliance in a timely - (5) For the purpose of this rule, "new operation" means any operation requiring notification to the State Forester under the provisions of OAR 629-605-0140 and 629-605-0150 for which a notification has not been received by the State Forester, or, if a notification has been received, operation activity has not started before an order prohibiting new operations is issued under sections (2) or (3) of this rule to the landowner or operator.

-Stat.
-Auth.: ORS 527.710 & ORS 526.016 Stats.
-Implemented: ORS 527.680 Hist.: DOF 7-1998, f.
+Hist.: DOF 7-1998, f.
 3-31-98, cert. ef.
-5-1-98
+5-1-98; DOF 7-2002, f. & cert. ef.
+7-1-02